wader/static-ffmpeg/README.md

 ### static-ffmpeg

 Docker image with static ffmpeg and ffprobe binaries.
-To be run as or used in multi-stage as e.g. `COPY --from=mwader/static-ffmpeg:3.4.2 /* /usr/local/bin/` when ffmpeg is needed.
+To be run as is or used in multi-stage built as e.g. `COPY --from=mwader/static-ffmpeg:4.0 /ffmpeg /ffprobe /usr/local/bin/` when ffmpeg is needed.

 Binaries are built as hardened PIE binaries with no external dependencies (uses musl from alpine instead of glibc).

 Built with
 libmp3lame,